Allegheny National Forest

 Increase Recreation and Tourism: As a former healthcare professional and Boy Scout Leader, I encourage the many benefits of outdoor recreation and physical activity.
 In Pennsylvania’s Fifth Congressional District, we are blessed with an abundance of lands that can cater to some of the best outdoor experiences in the state.
 The ANF offers year-round activities such as camping, fishing, boating, hiking, biking, ATVing and snowmobiling.
 As your Member of Congress, I will continue to advocate on behalf of expanded recreation and tourism throughout our region.

-Support the Forest Service: The Forest Service manages the ANF and does great additional work in research.
+Support the Forest Service: The Forest Service manages the ANF and does great additional work in research and development.
 I believe that it is essential for the forest to receive adequate funding in order to carry out these core functions.
-I am a strong advocate for the Service and for funding levels of the ANF in Washington.
+I am a strong advocate for the Service and for appropriate funding in order to support national forest regions and carry out the agency’s mission.

 For more information concerning my work and views on the ANF or Forest Issues, please contact my Washington, DC office.